Lumavate-Team/documentation/WIDGETS.rst

   /<string:integration_cloud>/<string:widget_type>/instances/<int:instance_id>/after-create-version

-This endpoint is called AFTER the properties are saved within the Lumavate :ref: 'studio'.
+This endpoint is called AFTER the properties are saved within the Lumavate :ref:`studio <studio>`.
 This allows the developer to adjust property data after saving.